Frozen orbit

-In orbital mechanics, a frozen orbit is an orbit for an artificial satellite in which natural drifting due to the central body's shape has been minimized by careful selection of the orbital parameters.
-Typically, this is an orbit in which, over a long period of time, the satellite's altitude remains constant at the same point in each orbit.
-Changes in the inclination, position of the apsis of the orbit, and eccentricity have been minimized by choosing initial values so that their perturbations cancel out., which results in a long-term stable orbit that minimizes the use of station-keeping propellant.
+In orbital mechanics, a frozen orbit is an orbit for an artificial satellite in which perturbations have been minimized by careful selection of the orbital parameters.
+Perturbations can result from natural drifting due to the central body's shape, or other factors.
+Typically, the altitude of a satellite in a frozen orbit remains constant at the same point in each revolution over a long period of time.
+Variations in the inclination, position of the apsis of the orbit, and eccentricity have been minimized by choosing initial values so that their perturbations cancel out.
+This results in a long-term stable orbit that minimizes the use of station-keeping propellant.